0.3 Lens tool

 The square tool, the equilateral triangle tool, the ellipse tool and the regular polygon tool come in different sizes.
 Knowing about the width of one, two or three of your fingers or the length of one finger, makes it easier to measure distances or finding the right tool without (extensive) counting the measurement indications.

 Although the tools are recognizable by their shapes and the names of the tools clarify their purposes, it is highly recommended to read the descriptions and manuals because the tools contain many more applications than you will notice at first sight.
+Especially the regular polygon deserves reading the detailed description and manual while the usage differs from the rest.

 Shape or tool